silashansen/datascience-recruitment-challenges/the-SAAS-co/README.md

 Feel free to choose between Python 2 or Python 3.

 You are allowed to use any standard Python libraries.
-Except standard libraries, you're allowed to use following Machine Learning & NLP related libraries:
+Here's some inspiration for libraries to use:

 - scikit-learn
 - numpy